 Difference in Data Collection and Receipt Procedure

-Quantitative research methods assume the presence of a specific standardized tool (questionnaire), which, in turn, involves standardized answers of the respondent to clearly posed questions.
-The availability of such a tool is a necessary component of quantitative research because each question is a certain parameter that is subject to quantitative measurement.
+These research techniques assume the presence of a specific standardized tool (questionnaire), which, in turn, involves standardized answers of the respondent to clearly posed questions.
+The availability of such a tool is a necessary component of such research because each question is a certain parameter that is subject to quantitative measurement.

-In addition, this is why quantitative research focuses on the preparation, instruction, and training of interviewers, on whose help, explanations, and interpretations respondents’ answers often depend.
+In addition, this is why this research focuses on the preparation, instruction, and training of interviewers, on whose help, explanations, and interpretations respondents’ answers often depend.

 Qualitative research involves a structured but still free story (in the form of a monologue or dialogue, debate or discussion) on a given topic.
 Accordingly, despite the presence of a preliminary plan of discussion or conversation, the basis of the study here is the story itself as a product of independent activities of the respondent in a given semantic space.